x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

   - **Search across primary and archive mailboxes in Outlook Web App**   Users can search across their primary and archive mailboxes in Outlook Web App.
 Two separate searches are no longer necessary.

-  - **Archive Lync content**   Exchange 2013 supports archiving of Lync 2013 content in a user’s mailbox.
+  - **Archive Lync content**   Exchange 2013 supports archiving of Lync 2013 content in a user's mailbox.
 You can place Lync content on hold using In-Place Hold and use In-Place eDiscovery to search Lync content archived in Exchange.

   - **Retention policies**   Retention policies help your organization reduce risks associated with email and other communications and also meet email retention requirements.
 Retention policies include the following enhancements:

       - **Support for Calendar and Tasks retention tags**   You can create retention policy tags for the Calendar and Tasks default folders to expire items in these folders.
-Items in these folders are also moved to the user’s archive based on the archive policy settings applied to the mailbox.
+Items in these folders are also moved to the user's archive based on the archive policy settings applied to the mailbox.

       - **Improved ability to retain items for a specified period**   You can use retention policy and a time-based In-Place Hold to enforce retention of items for a set period.